This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 - Why this has been very technology driven and why it's going to continue to be very technology driven

 - The really big questions: are you prepared to do whatever it takes to compete in a digital-first world?
-And have your sales team remain effective and relevant in the modern buyer's journey?
+And how does your sales team remain effective and relevant in the modern buyer's journey?